vr7517/python-webapp-template/README.md

 ## Requirements

-Written for Python 2.7 with minimal dependencies (in `requirements.txt`):
+Written for Python 2 and 3 with minimal dependencies (in `requirements.txt`):

 * Flask
 * (optional - for login) flask-login